saladinjake/VanillajsOnViteSteriods/Readme.md

 ### Enjoy the demo
--- for full functionality contact juwavictor@gmail.com
+-- for full functionality check the elearning project sample in the html version